Why Do I Want Seasoned Firewood vs. Unseasoned Seasoned?

 Stacking and Drying

 If you leave the split wood randomly in your backyard, it isn’t going to dry quickly.
 That’s why they need to be stacked to optimize airflow and increase wood exposure to the air.
 After you do that, drying is going to take months or years.
 It depends on the wood types.
-Cherry wood can be dried within three months, however Oak and Maple would take at least 6 months to a year to be seasoned.
+Some woods such as cherry wood can be dried within three months, however Oak and Maple would take at least 6 months to a year to be seasoned.

 Drying firewood at home isn’t easy.
 You may not have the space, expertise, or patience to season your firewood.
 It’s simply more convenient to look up “firewood for sale near me” and pay for the firewood delivery.